alexandrainst/danlp/docs/models/sentiment_analysis.md

 Sentiment Analysis
 ============================
 This project is working on improving sentiment analysis on Danish.
-An general example of sentiment analysis is to predict if a sentence or text paragraph has a positive or negative tone.
+A general example of sentiment analysis is to predict if a sentence or text paragraph has a positive or negative tone.

 In the litterateur, an often used approach is to take user reviews,